solodynamite/node-express-controllers-using-typescript-decorators/README.md

 The recommended way is to open Terminal outside Visual Studio Code (preferably Powershell in Windows) and execute:

 ```
-npm i -g typescript // just run this one once - a one-time global install of typescript in your machine
+npm i -g typescript // Just run this one once if you haven't yet.
+This is a one-time global install of typescript in your machine
 tsc -w
 ```